replicate/cog/README.md

 We realized that, in addition to Spotify, other companies were also using Docker to build and deploy machine learning models.
 [Uber](https://eng.uber.com/michelangelo-pyml/), Coinbase, and others have built similar systems.
 So, we're making an open source version so other people can do this too.

 Hit us up if you're interested in using it or want to collaborate with us.
-[We're on Discord](https://discord.gg/QmzJApGjyE) or email us at [team@replicate.ai](mailto:team@replicate.ai).
+[We're on Discord](https://discord.gg/QmzJApGjyE) or email us at [team@replicate.com](mailto:team@replicate.com).

 ## Install